ebingrav/avwiki/Spoiler_-_End_Of_A_Well_Seasoned_Nightmare_Quest.md

-This is a quest that starts in [Sun God Altar](:Category:Sun_God_Altar "wikilink") but involves other Eragoran areas.
+This is a quest that starts in [Sun God Altar](:Category:Sun_God_Altar.md "wikilink") but involves other Eragoran areas.
 Speak to [Seneca Rotberry](Seneca_Rotberry "wikilink") and see what weighs heavy on this healer's conscience.

 [Seneca Rotberry](Seneca_Rotberry "wikilink") would require two items, [Zurik's Cowl](Zurik's_Cowl "wikilink") and [Soul Splitting Spike